-What’s even more exciting, quoting Google themselves, the entire experience is “just the web”.
+What’s even more exciting, quoting Google themselves, the entire Chrome AR experience is “just the web”.
 You don’t need a special browser, additional Chrome extensions or apps.
 Once the testing period ends, the only thing you’ll need will be a mobile device with a supported version of Android.
 Isn’t that amazing?

 Before we showcase the possibilities of augmented reality in Chrome, let’s recap why interactive web design is so important.

 Engagement is the key here.
 Providing your visitors with self-service on your website encourages them to stay on your site longer.
 This way they learn more about your company and build a sense of trust for your business.